-My favorite things to eat with these sheet pan winter veggies – if there’s any left over from snacking – is any sort of roasted protein.
-For a fairly quick chicken dinner, try these Cranberry Walnut Chicken Thighs that are a constant on our table.
-Or for a special dinner, we typically will have something a little more ‘prep work’ involved like Italian Braciole in Slow Simmered Sauce.
+My favorite things to eat with these sheet pan winter veggies - if there's any left over from snacking - is any sort of roasted protein.
+For an awesomely fall and winter chicken dinner, try these cranberry chicken thighs that are a constant on our table.
+Or for a special dinner, we typically will have something a little more 'prep work' involved like braciole.

 Sheet Pan Winter Veggies